 In the UK, look for therapists registered with:

 COSRT maintains a public register of qualified therapists, searchable by location.
-This is the most reliable way to find a legitimate practitioner.
+It is the most reliable way to find a legitimate practitioner.

 Warning signs to avoid